clonazepam (Oral route)Pronunciation

 - For seizures:

-- Adults, teenagers, and children 10 years of age and older—At first, 0.5 milligram (mg) three times a day.
-Your doctor may adjust your dose if needed.
+- Adults and children 10 years and older—At first, 0.5 milligram (mg) 3 times per day.
+Your doctor may adjust your dose as needed.
 However, the dose is usually not more than 20 mg per day.

 - For panic disorder:

-- Adults—At first, 0.25 milligram (mg) two times a day.
-Your doctor may adjust your dose if needed.
+- Adults—At first, 0.25 milligram (mg) 2 times per day.
+Your doctor may adjust your dose as needed.
 However, the dose is usually not more than 4 mg per day.

 - Children—Use and dose must be determined by your doctor.